Personally vetted instructors

 Business Italian tutors, lessons & classes

 Personally vetted Business Italian tutors.
-Lessons calibrated to the way Italian professionals actually negotiate, present, write contracts, run meetings, and conduct business across Milan, Rome, Turin, and the Italian diaspora.
+Lessons calibrated to how Italian professionals actually negotiate, present, write contracts, run meetings, and conduct business across Milan finance, the manufacturing North, the luxury and wine-export economy, and the family-business culture that still anchors Italian commerce.

 Your instructors